emirsultan1/Shell-Project/README.md

 ## An outline of our project

+NOTE -- To run and compile our custom shell you need to go to the terminal and write gcc shell.c -lreadline
+./a.out

 We have created a simple shell program that can run on linux systems.
 I will now go into all the functionalities in detail.
 - initialization --> the init_shell() function is called to clear the screen and display a message when the shell starts up.
 It also shows the current user.
 Also, I have put a sleep function so the text on the display remains for a second then disappears with the clear function after that.
 - Input Handling --> the takeInput() function is esponsible for reading input from the user using the readline() function provided by the readline library.
 It also maintains command history.